cs50nestm/web/flask/README.md

 <img alt="code" src="code2.png">

-In the static folder, put a style.css file.
+In the static folder, create a styles.css file.
 I’ve added one style but you can add more.

 ```css
 body {